An SQL text by Erland Sommarskog, SQL Server MVP.

 | ||||

-An interesting process is a process which is doing something interesting:
+An interesting process is a process which is doing something that potentially could affect other processes directly.
+That is, a process that fulfils any of these conditions:

 Why would a process be missing from sys.dm_exec_sessions?
 There are a couple of reasons why this could happen.